 How do I switch from Off Record to On Record geocoding (or vice versa)?

-To switch, you'll want to edit your map object and follow the instructions on the Map Objects documentation for whichever one you want to switch to.
+To switch, you'll want to edit your map object and follow the instructions on the Map Objects documentation for configuring it as On-Record or Off-Record.

 What address fields do I need to be able to geocode my object?